JuanBriozzo/uruguay-exchange-rate-forecasting-wiht-ML---DL/README.md

 - **Produccion/**
   Contains the final notebook designed for forecast generation in a production environment.

-Contains the consolidated database and the original inputs used throughout the project.

-📁 Flujo

-Contains the full project pipeline divided into sequential notebooks.

-📁 Produccion

-Contains the final notebook designed for forecast generation in a production environment.

 ## 🧪 Technologies Used

 - Python 🐍